DaT scan: Procedure

 A patient takes two iodine tablets and waits for one hour.
 These pills are important because they prevent the accumulation of radioactive substances in the thyroid gland.
-After one hour, the patient gets an injection to the shoulder, which contains the radiopharmaceutical, and then waits for 4 hours.
-The concentration of the substance increases, and then it is scanned by a gamma-camera, which is located around the patient's head.
-The whole examination lasts about 30–45 minutes, and it is non-invasive.
+After one hour, the patient gets an injection to the vein, which contains the radiopharmaceutical, and then waits for 4 hours.
+The concentration of the substance increases, and then it is scanned by a gamma-camera, which is positioned around the patient's head.
+The imaging portion lasts about 30–45 minutes, and it is non-invasive.

 If a patient uses certain medications listed below, it is necessary to stop usage for a few days or weeks before the DaTSCAN, but only after a consultation with the patient's doctor.

 The examination takes just a few hours, so patients do not need to stay in a hospital overnight, but they have to drink much more than they are used to and go to the toilet more often.
 It is important for a fast elimination of the radioactive substances from the body.